Module 22: Save and Load

 • Universally understood: every language and tool can read JSON

 The alternative (Godot's ResourceSaver with .tres files) provides type safety but couples your saves to your class hierarchy.
 If you rename a Resource class, old saves break.
 JSON is more resilient for a tutorial scope.
+Also, do not load untrusted .tres or .res files as user saves; keep player saves as primitive JSON data that you validate before applying.

 See: Saving games, the official guide covering multiple save approaches.